TosinISOGUN/basic-programming_languages_libraries/HTML-CSS/README.md

 - **Web documentation:** `HTML` makes it possible to organize and format documents, similarly to Microsoft Word.

 ## Your first HTML Page
+Let's start by creating a simple page that contains the phrase "Hello, World!" in the body.
+The page will also have a title - that thing that shows up in the title of the tab in your browser.
+The `<title>` element defines the title of the HTML page.

 Here's how to write a simple "Hello, World" program in HTML.
 ```HTML